-Miller earned a performance degree with concentrations in piano and voice from Idaho State University (B.M.) and a piano performance and pedagogy degree from the prestigious pedagogy program at the University of Oklahoma (M.M.).
-Her primary teachers include Kori Bond, Virginia Willard, Paul Barnes, Jeongwon Ham, and pedagogy studies with famed pedagogue Dr. Jane Magrath.
+Ms. Miller earned a performance degree with concentrations in piano and voice from Idaho State University (B.M.) and a piano performance and pedagogy degree from the University of Oklahoma (M.M.).
+Her primary teachers included Dr. Kori Bond, Virginia Willard, Karen Kushner, Dr. Paul Barnes, Dr. Jeongwon Ham, and pedagogy studies with famed pedagogue Dr. Jane Magrath.
 She currently resides in Omaha, Nebraska where she is artist-faculty at the Omaha Conservatory of Music.
 Ms. Miller is also proud to be a Polyphony Artist.

 What you can expect in lessons with Tammy:

 - A unique, fun, and creative approach to music making through yearly studio challenges

 - Lessons that are student focused and centered around building on each individual’s strengths and learning goals

 - A holistic approach that builds skills in performance, sight-reading, ear-training, theory, composition, technique, and artistry.

 - Lessons that are taught with both patience and passion with the goal of helping each student to reach their greatest potential.